xStarbound/xStarbound/doc/lua/actormovementcontroller.md

 > **Only available on xStarbound v4.1.1+ and OpenStarbound v0.1.15+.
 On stock Starbound and StarExtensions, this callback is only available to non-actor movement controllers.**

 Resets movement parameters to their original state.
+Note that this only resets parameters used by both actor and non-actor movement controllers; actor-specific parameters remain unmodified.

 ---